dan360z/User-Centric-Front-End-Milestone-Project/README.md

 ## Features

 - The "Home" page.
-This is a webpage welcoming users to the website and giving a short description about the Dj duo with a link to "The guys" page to learn more about each member of The Chainsmokers.
+This is a web page welcoming users to the website and giving a short description about the Dj duo with a link to "The guys" page to learn more about each member of The Chainsmokers.
 - "We're The Chainsmokers" section.
 This is a section of the "Home" page that provides a video introducing the Dj duo.
-- "The guys" page.
-This is a webpage showcasing both of the Djs and providing a short bio about each of the members.
+- "The Guys" page.
+This is a web page showcasing both of the Djs and providing a short bio about each of the members.
 - "Featured video" section.
 This is a section of "the guys" page to showcase one of their music videos and includes a link to the "listen" page to see more of their music.
 - The "Listen" page.
-This is a webpage providing audio and video clips showcasing the Dj duo's music.
+This is a web page providing audio and video clips showcasing the Dj duo's music.
 - The available for hire advert.
 This is a section of the "listen" page which informs the user that the duo are available for hire to perform at events and includes a link to the "Book" to make a booking or enquiry.
 - The "Book" page.
-This is a webpage where the user can book the duo to perform at events such as weddings, christmas parties, etc.
+This is a we bpage where the user can book the duo to perform at events such as weddings, christmas parties, etc.
 - The image carousel.
 This is a section of the "book" page where users can view pictures from events that the duo have previously performed at.
 - The mailing list sign up section.
 This is a section that is consistent across all of the pages, this section gives the user the opportunity to sign up for email notifications so they can be notified when new material becomes available.
 - The music app links section.
 This is a section that is consistent across all of the pages, this section gives the user the opportunity to check out "The Chainsmokers" music on other music websites.

 ### Features Left to Implement

 - "Watch" page.
-A webpage specifically for the duo's music videos.
+A web page specifically for the duo's music videos.

 ## Technologies Used